kasteckis/Private-online-drive/README.md

 • Download all files from GitHub

-• Upload every file in your private FTP server except "INSERT THIS TO MYSQL.sql" and "testing" folder
+• Upload every file in your private FTP web server except "INSERT THIS TO MYSQL.sql" and "testing" folder

 • Upload "INSERT THIS TO MYSQL.sql" file into your MySql database

+• Go to includes/mysql_connection.php and change your database information

 • Go to your domain and log in by using the nickname "root" and password "password"